Deciding who to use to develop your business website can be confusing.

 - create a site with a unique design and functionality rather than using a standard template

-- with ongoing maintenance and support packages if needed
+- assist with ongoing maintenance and support packages if needed

 How to find the right website professional

-- Be clear about the aims of your business, whether you actually need a website and, if so, what you want to achieve for your business.
+- Be clear about the aims of your business, whether you actually need a website and, if so, what it should achieve for your business.
 There are many options when it comes to website functionality, including shopping carts, blogs, booking forms and news feeds.
 The features of your website will depend on your business needs and how you wish to interact with your market.

 - Seek recommendations from friends, industry colleagues or from businesses with websites you like.
 Also ask for recommendations through our Facebook group I’m a small business owner in Western Australia.
 Select websites you like and find out who designed and built them (the developer is often listed at the bottom of the website).
-Check how the site appears on mobile devices, it’s essential it’s mobile responsive.
+Check how the site appears on mobile devices: it’s essential that your website is mobile responsive.

-- Create a clear, written brief of what you expect from the website professional and use it to obtain at least three quotes before hiring.
-Download and complete our Build a Website booklet to capture your requirements.
+- Create a clear, written brief of what you expect from a website professional and use it to obtain between three to five quotes before hiring.
+Download and complete our Build a Website booklet to capture your requirements and understand exactly what your quote includes, for example, who will supply the imagery, written content and other assets for the website?

 - How much does your web professional know about marketing?
 Do they understand ‘calls to action’ and targeted messaging?